MyPublicGitHubAcct/TIS/README.md

-# TimeAndIssues
+# Time Input System

-Simple OSS application for tracking small project time and issues.
+Simple OSS application for tracking small project time.
 It is not yet supposed to be nice; it is supposed to be <b>TODO</b> minimally functional.
-If you would like to help us to make it nice, please fork and make pull requests!
+Pull requests are welcome.

 ## Note about reporting

 This application is not intended to do reporting.
-Instead, we recommend using a tool such as <a href="https://docs.microsoft.com/en-us/sql/reporting-services/">SSRS</a> and <b>TODO</b> have included example reports.
+Instead, we recommend using a tool such as <a href="https://docs.microsoft.com/en-us/sql/reporting-services/">SSRS</a> and <b>(TODO)</b> have included example reports.

 <hr>